knyete/Micropython-scheduler/README.md

 The scheduler constructor accepts two optional poitional arguments:
  * ``gc_enable`` Default ``True``.
 If set ``False`` garbage collection is disabled: see below for an explanation of this.
  * ``heartbeat`` Default ``None``.
-Applies to Pyboard only.
-If an integer in range 1 to 4 is passed, the corresponding LED will flash when the scheduler is running.
-Provides a visual check that no thread has hogged the processing by failing to yield.
+Applies to Pyboard and esp8266.
+On the Pyboard, if an integer in range 1 to 4 is passed, the corresponding LED will flash when the scheduler is running.
+On the esp8266 any integer will cause the blue LED to flash (if fitted).
+Provides a visual check that no thread has hogged the Python VM by failing to yield.

 # Ways of Scheduling